Dual Credit/Early Admission (Concurrent Enrollment) Programs

 - Submit an electronic application through ApplyTexas.
-Follow the instructions to complete the online application.
-Please allow up to 96 hours processing time.
-Students will receive written notification (email or letter) of acceptance.
+Follow the instructions to create a profile, and then completely submit the online application.
+Select General Studies for your degree program (If you are taking a technical class, please see your high school counselor to determine the appropriate program to select).
+Please allow up to 72 hours processing time.
+Students will be notified by mail once their application has been processed with information on how to proceed.
 Please do not fill out an application every semester, unless pertinent information such as residency changes.

-A student with combined PSAT minimum score of 107 with at least a 50 on the Critical Reading is exempt from the Reading and Writing requirements.
-(PSAT exemption is only for students attempting dual credit course enrollment )
+*A student with combined PSAT minimum score of 107 with at least a 50 on the Critical Reading earns a waiver from the TSI Reading and Writing requirements.
+(PSAT exemption is only for students attempting dual credit course enrollment ) * TSI waiver scores for the 2015 redesigned PSAT are to be determined by the state.
+PSAT information will be updated at that time.

-A student with a composite score of 23 on the PLAN with a 19 or higher in English is exempt from the Reading and Writing requirements.
+A student with a composite score of 23 on the PLAN with a 19 or higher in English earns a waiver from the TSI Reading and Writing requirements.
 (PLAN exemption is only for students attempting dual credit enrollment.)

-- A student with a composite score of 23 on the PLAN with a 19 or higher on Math test is exempt from the Math requirement.
+- A student with a composite score of 23 on the PLAN with a 19 or higher on Math test earns a waiver form the TSI Math requirement.
 (PLAN exemption is only for students attempting dual credit enrollment.)

 A student with an ACT composite score of at least 23 and a Math score of at least 19 is exempt from the Math requirement.